ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

    Members of an OSCORE group have an associated authentication credential in the format used within the group.
 As per {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}, an authentication credential provides the public key as well as the comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).

 Readers are expected to be familiar with the terms and concepts described in the ACE framework for authentication and authorization {{RFC9200}}, as well as in the OSCORE profile of ACE {{RFC9203}}.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
-In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).
+In particular, this includes client (C), resource server (RS), and authorization server (AS).

 Note that the term "endpoint" is used here following its OAuth definition {{RFC6749}}, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".